-Join the first of our Detective Insights webinars of 2025 to explore the pioneering investigation led by DC Hall into the illegal production of 3D-printed firearms.
+Our first of the Detective Insights webinars of 2025 to explore the investigation was led by DS Hall into the illegal production of 3D-printed firearms.

-With no prior cases of this nature in the country, there was no established investigative framework to follow.
-Recognizing the need for expertise, DC Hall collaborated with Warwick University, which conducted CT scans to preserve forensic evidence and assess the structural integrity of the weapons.
+With limited prior cases of this nature and recognising the need for expertise, DS Hall collaborated with Warwick University, which conducted CT scans to preserve forensic evidence and assess the structural integrity of the weapons.

 Key findings included: